Download a copy of the EBV genetic map (pdf file)

 Sequence variation of EBV strains - possible relationship to disease

 The unusual geographic distribution of some diseases associated with EBV, together with evidence of partial deletion or mutation of the viral genome in some lymphoma cases, raises the possibilty of natural variation of the virus genome affecting disease incidence.
-We recently analysed the sequences of 84 isolates of EBV from various parts of the world.
+We recently analysed the sequences of 250 isolates of EBV from various parts of the world.
 The main natural variation that occurs in EBV strains is in EBNA2 and EBV strains are classified as type 1 or type 2 based on their EBNA2 sequence.
 Type 1 strains are much better at producing proliferating human B cell lines upon infection than type 2 strains.
-We developed a new assay for EBNA2 in cell proliferation that distinguishes type 1 and type 2 EBNA2 and showed that a key functional difference lies in the C terminal part of EBNA2.
-We are currently mapping the important part of EBNA2 so that we can determine the mechanism of this natural functional difference in EBV types.
+We developed a new assay for EBNA2 in cell proliferation that distinguishes type 1 and type 2 EBNA2 and a mechanism for this natural functional difference in EBV types.

 Cell genes regulated by EBV - role of RUNX genes

-EBNA-2 is an EBV transcription factor required for cell proliferation observed in response to EBV infection.
-We used microarrays to identify cell genes regulated by EBNA-2.
+EBNA-2 is an EBV transcription factor required for cell proliferation observed in response to EBV infection and we identified cell genes regulated by EBNA-2.
 One of these, RUNX3 (AML-2), is a member of the Runt domain family of transcription factors.
 Quiescent B cells express RUNX-1 but 48 hours after virus infection, levels of RUNX-1 decreased dramatically while the amount of RUNX-3 protein increased.
 Reduction of RUNX3 expression in LCLs by RNAi slowed cell proliferation.
 We showed that the mutually exclusive expression of RUNX1 and RUNX3 is a consequence of cross regulation of the RUNX1 promoter by RUNX3.
 We are now investigating the role that RUNX proteins may play in the proliferation of B cells induced by EBV and the mechanism by which RUNX1 prevents B cell proliferation.

 EBV virology keynote lecture, 17th International EBV conference, Zurich, 2016